 St Anne-in-the-Grove, has a long history which stretches across the divides of the Reformation.
 Originally situated as part of a house belonging to the lord of the manor, Pope Eugenius IV issued a license in 1440 so the Mass could be offered.
 Eventually the numbers outgrew the house and so a new church was built on what is now Brookfoot Lane.
 The current site was used to build a new church in the early 19th century, from where the life and mission of the church to the people of Southowram continues.

-St Anne`s is one part of the United Benefice with her sister church of St Thomas`s in neighbouring Claremount.
-The Parish Mass is sung every Sunday at 9.30am and the Daily Offices are said.
+The Parish Mass is sung every Sunday at 9.30am and a mid-week Said Mass is celebrated on Wednesday morning at 10.30am followed by tea/coffee and social gathering.
 There are a variety of occasional, invitation and outreach services held throughout the year.
-Exposition of the Blessed Sacrament with prayers of Intercession is offered once a week and Benediction is part of the Diary, along with a Rosary group.
-The Mass is said during the week on Wednesday evenings and Friday lunchtimes, including all saints and festival days (Tuesday evening in Claremount).
-A Mass with a rite of Healing is offered monthly, as well as a Mass for the Shrine of ur Lady of Walsingham where a number of pilgrims go each Lent.
+An occasional Mass for the Shrine of our Lady of Walsingham where a number of pilgrims go each Lent is part of our acts of worship.
 There are a number of Meditations, Quiet Days, courses for beginners, nurture, and other activities run between the church, the Diocese, and the Mirfield Centre, Community and College.
-An ordinand is on attachment with the St Anne`s community from the College.
 There is a constant ministry to the sick and housebound involving both priest and laity.

-Of the activities available for people to take part in there is a choir for both children and adults; a Junior Church; a team of servers, readers, and leaders of Intercessions; an active social and fundraising team; a craft group; musical opportunities; social and pastoral commitments to a care home,local primary school and small business community; an active Churches Together Group involving Roman Catholic, Methodist, Anglican and Orthodox churches.
-There are Uniformed Organisations who meet in the church hall; a number of our children andn young people are currently enhancing the grounds with a new garden project.
+Of the activities available for people to take part in there is a choir for both children and adults; a team of servers, readers, and leaders of Intercessions; an active social and fundraising team; a craft group; musical opportunities; local primary school and small business community.
+There are Uniformed Organisations who meet in the church hall which is also used by the Southowram Over Fifties Association (SOFA).

 St Anne`s was restored in 2006 after a four year appeal.
 It features a beautiful rood cross and icon.